foundriesio/docs/source/iotfoundry/hawkbit-appendix.rst

 Hawkbit's default configuration for OS/Firmware forces only one Software Module per Distribution Set.
 The software module can contain several artifacts, as long they don't contain the same file name.

-We currently produce device-specific images based on the same source (e.g. same base version).

-**For discussion**: should we create one distribution set per device, or should we modify the os distribution set type to allow multiple software modules (that could then be hardware specific)?

 Rest API
 ~~~~~~~~